playajames419/OraxenTransparentBlocks/README.md

 ## License

-This project is licensed under the GPL License
+This project is licensed under the GNU GPLv3 License